BBC Local weather

 The venue is accessible on flat ground, and is equipped with a hearing loop.
 Public seating and copies of the meeting papers are provided.
 If you would like to attend and have any needs not mentioned here, please contact us and we will do all that we reasonably can to facilitate your visit.
 If you would like to record, film, or transmit from within the meeting, including using social media please let us know so that we can make appropriate arrangements.

 Every meeting is held in public, and the agenda, along with all public notices, is posted on the public notice board outside the Post Office on Upper Green Road, in the Community Centre and on this website.
 You can find copies of the Minutes of meetings on the What we say and do page, to the left, or receive a copy by contacting us.
+A helpful news summary of the Council's work is also set out 'Chairman's Chatter', repeating the articles published in the parish magazine and in the County Press.

 Each meeting is preceded by an informal 'Members' Surgery', where you can meet your councillors (and your IW Council Ward Members) and discuss your concerns.
 Access is from 6.40pm in the Community Centre.
 Items for the Parish Council to discuss 'in session' can be put on future agendas, but unless already set out will not be heard that evening.